Overview

 Internet

-WiFi is widespread in Ecuador, it is not always free or fast but you generally can find access, especially in Guayaquil or Quito.
-Internet cafes are however fast disappearing.
+Wi-Fi is widespread in Ecuador.
+It is not always free or fast, but you can generally find access, especially in Guayaquil or Quito.
+Internet cafés, however, are fast disappearing.

 Power in Ecuador and Galápagos

 Type A and B power sockets can be found in the Galápagos Islands and mainland Ecuador, though the majority are two-pronged wall sockets.
-The standard voltage is 110V with a standard frequency of 60HZ.
+The standard voltage is 110V, with a standard frequency of 60Hz.

 Flying to Mainland Ecuador